cjacker/opensource-embeded-toolchains/README.md

 For a 'cross-compile' toolchain with OS support, there is also need a target os '**sysroot**' which contains the root filesystem and libraries of the target system that the compiler can find headers and link to target libs.

-For embeded device, most MCU do **NOT** require a seperate OS installed, we call it 'baremetal'.
+For embeded device, most MCU do **NOT** require a seperate OS installed, we call it 'baremetal', it means without requirement to have a OS.

 ## Why should I use opensource toolchain